mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 ### Icon size

-The built-in icons are in the 0.5-1.5 kB range (gzipped).
+Icon SVGs tend to be less than 1 kB when gzipped.
 Pretty small.
+Meanwhile, including Font Awesome's three categories (let's say you needed one icon from each category) would cost 372.1 kB (gzipped).

 ### HTTP

-In the HTTP/1.1 days, making a separate HTTP request for each each SVG would have been a firm **No**, but HTTP/2 has changed that rule of thumb.
+pfe-icon fetches SVGs on-demand.
+In the HTTP/1.1 days, making a separate HTTP request for each each SVG would have been an unequivocal dealbreaker, but HTTP/2 has changed that rule of thumb.

 I ran a test on a sample page with 291 icons.
 These HTTP request visualizations tell the story.